CasparKielwein/Aaargh/Classes.md

 #### Oath of the Protector
 You gain additional two Hit Points per level.
-You gain additional four levels of Exhaustion.
+You gain additional four levels of Endurance.

 #### Oath of the Avenger
 When you hit a target marked by you with an attack, the attack deals an extra 2d6 damage.